Greenwashing in Sustainable Tourism & Responsible Travel

 The US Federal Trade Commission (FTC) provides voluntary guidelines for environmental marketing claims.
 These guidelines give the FTC the right to prosecute false and misleading advertisement claims.

-The UK Advertising Standards Authority Green Claims Guidance reflects the Advertising Codes that require truthfulness and clarity in green claims, issued by the Department for Environment, Food and Rural Affairs (Defra) to promote fair competition between business and, in turn, consumer trust and confidence.
+The UK Advertising Standards Authority (ASA)’s Green Claims Guidance reflects the Advertising Codes that require truthfulness and clarity in green claims, issued by the Department for Environment, Food and Rural Affairs (Defra) to promote fair competition between business and, in turn, consumer trust and confidence.
 ASA has responded to rising complaints from members of the public concerned about advertisers over-exaggerating the benefits of their product, service or organisation to the environment.

 Further reading: